in $nu.config-path

 -

-Before we run our deployment, what is our environment's current state.
+Before we run our deployment, what is the current state?

 . -